Why-cn/Tiger-takeaway/README.md

 # Tiger Takeaway

-Tiger Takeaway is a web-based food ordering and delivery application built using the Spring Boot and SSM frameworks.
+Tiger Takeaway is a web-based food ordering and delivery application built using the Spring Boot, MySQL and Mybatis.

 ### Build, Install and Run